LegitSuperfall/My_Tool_Compendium/The List.md

 You can use **[Ezgif](https://ezgif.com)** to edit...
 You guessed it, gifs. gif to video, gif resizer, optimizer, add effects and text, you can even create a gif from any set of images.
 <br><br>

+**[TinEye](https://tineye.com)** is an insanely fast reverse image search that helps you track down images for free.
+Think of googles image search, but much better.
+It has a few sorting options like best match, oldest, and most changed.
+It even finds the original version of edited images.
+<br><br>